 How do I choose the best eggplant for this sauce?

 - The eggplant skin should be shiny and smooth.

 - Larger eggplant tends to be more bitter.
 I tend to pick small to medium size eggplants

-- The stem on the eggplant should be green, never brown.
+- The stem should be green, never brown.

-- When you squeeze the eggplant, it should be firm but not hard.
+- When you squeeze an eggplant, it should be firm but not hard.